tobyhodges/fair-research-software/episodes/02-tools.md

 ### Testing

-Testing ensures that your program is correct.
+Testing ensures that your code is correct and does what it is set out to do.
 When you write code you often feel very confident that it is perfect, but when writing bigger codes or code that is meant to do complex operations it is very hard to consider all possible edge cases or notice every single typing mistake.
 Testing also gives other people confidence in your code as they can see an example of how it is meant to run and be assured that it does work correctly on their machine.

 We will show different ways to test your code for different purposes.
 You need to think about what it is that is important to you and any future users or collaborators to decide what kind of testing is most useful for you.